 Computation via soap bubbles: Physical optimisation process, bubbles form minimal surfaces that reveal shortest paths.

-Time crystals in quantum computing: Phase of matter that repeats in time rather than space, exhibits exceptional stability, potential use for durable qubits.
+Time crystals in quantum computing: Phase of matter that repeats in time rather than space, exhibits unusual stability, studied for quantum information and many-body physics, with possible but not proven use for durable qubits.

 Robot sleep: Not required, sometimes simulated for empathy and human resemblance.